This major is designed for students in the 3-2 engineering program.

 Student learning outcomes

-- Apply principles from primary physical theories: mechanics, electricity and magnetism, thermodynamics, and quantum mechanics.
+- Apply principles from primary physical theories: mechanics, electricity and magnetism, and thermodynamics.

-- Demonstrate facility with mathematical and computational tools of a physicist: calculus, differential equations, programming languages, computational environments, and spreadsheets.
+- Demonstrate facility with mathematical and computational tools of an engineer or a physicist: calculus, differential equations, programming languages, computational environments, and spreadsheets.

 - Demonstrate facility with laboratory equipment and ability to analyze and visualize data using tools such as graphing, curve fitting, and statistical analysis.

-- Carry out independent projects and research, both individually and collaboratively.
+- Carry out independent design projects and research, both individually and collaboratively.

 - Demonstrate oral and written communication skills to present technical matters to a variety of audiences.